nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 ### `help` : Viewing help

-Opens up your browser to view the help page.
+Opens up the user guide in the browser.
+Also displays a list of basic commands the user can use.

 Format: `help`